I think my calendar is trying to kill me.

 - Not enough time off in the summer.
 Our families are spread out all over the Midwest and when we travel to see them, 3.5 days of our trips are spent in the car just driving between different cities.
-With that amount of time on the road, a week of vacation just doesn’t give us enough time to actually see
+With that amount of time on the road, a week of vacation just doesn’t give us enough time to actually see people.

 - Last minute cancellations around weekday holidays.
 I’ve usually kept my studio open for weekday holidays like Memorial Day, Labor Day, the days before/after Thanksgiving, and July 4th, but even the most dedicated students often call at the last minute and cancel.
 The cancellations don’t hurt me financially since my students pay monthly tuition, but I’ve often turned down invitations to fun things for myself during those holidays so that I could be available for lessons.
 It’s really disappointing to have stayed home for nothing.

 - Unplanned cancellations.
 Speaking engagements.
 Family emergencies.
 Family celebrations.
 Inevitably, a couple of times each year, something unexpected comes up where I need to cancel lessons and I am faced with the extremely difficult task of rescheduling makeups.
 I need more flexibility to accommodate these unanticipated times off.